helloamandamurphy/helloamandamurphy/README.md

-### Amanda Murphy
+### Amanda C. Murphy

-Amanda is a software engineer, mom, and United States Marine Corps veteran spouse.
-Prior to making a career transition in 2018, she studied creative writing and acting, worked as a server in several restaurants, and managed housekeeping.
-Amanda was the recipient of the "Women Take Tech" scholarship and earned a certification in software engineering from Flatiron School.
-She went on to complete the Amazon Web Services (AWS) Military Software Development Engineering Apprenticeship in November 2021.
-Amanda is an awarded, published, and produced poet and playwright.
-She continues to write and aspires to join the Saturday Night Live cast.
+Amanda is a software engineer specializing in AI agent infrastructure, currently building production agent platforms for drug discovery at Eli Lilly as a Principal Engineer.

+She transitioned into software engineering in 2018 after earning the “Women Take Tech” scholarship and completing Flatiron School’s software engineering program.
+She joined Amazon Web Services through the Military Software Development Engineering Apprenticeship, then worked at agriculture-tech startup AppHarvest before joining Eli Lilly in 2022.

+At Lilly, Amanda architects agent provisioning systems, tool server infrastructure (gRPC, MCP), and integration testing frameworks for AI agents.
+Her work includes building YAML-based configuration systems, implementing Model Context Protocol servers, and collaborating with drug discovery scientists to translate complex workflows into agent-accessible tools.
+She’s contributed to modernizing computational chemistry platforms and building APIs that power Lilly’s first production drug discovery AI agent.

+Prior to tech, Amanda studied creative writing and theater; she is an awarded, published, and produced poet and playwright.
+Amanda continues to write, enjoys gardening and a good bubble tea, and is a United States Marine Corps veteran spouse.

 <!--
 **helloamandamurphy/helloamandamurphy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.